MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-drill-maps/create-a-drill-map.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-2b7a0f0c-2172-418a-93ec-e0f0a13fa741?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to create a new drill map object through the Modeling service.

-The drill map is under the Public Objects folder in the MicroStrategy Tutorial project.
+The drill map is under the Public Objects folder in the Strategy Tutorial project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `091B51154B22036C53CFBB9958B2E8FC`.

 :::tip